cailab-tamu/scTypeGSEA/README.md

 ## Installation

 You can use following codes to install the package.
+To use some functions in "fgsea", your R version must be >= 3.6.0.

 ```{r}
 if (!requireNamespace("BiocManager", quietly = TRUE))